unity-framework/Config/readme.md

 ```php
 $config->get('database.user');
 ```
 This will return: `'root'`.
-Easy!?
+See how easy it is!?

+For more information about the how to use this library, see the [Documentation]().

 ## Contributing